PrefectHQ/prefect/docs/tutorial/workers.md

 prefect deploy --name my-deployment
 ```

-Now everything is set up for us to submit a flow-run to the Work Pool:
+Now everything is set up for us to submit a flow-run to the work pool:

 ```bash
 prefect deployment run 'get_repo_info/my-deployment'